Preservation Worcester cordially invites you to

-These are the most recent photos provided by the Department of Capital and Asset Management that show the progress in stonework being done on the Clock Tower.
+These photographs were taken on October 17, 2014 and are the most recent photos provided by the Department of Capital and Asset Management that show the progress in stonework being done on the Clock Tower.
 We will keep you posted on as work continues.

 Architect's rendering of the future parking lot at the Fire Alarm & Telegraph Building.

 Photograph of the future parking lot at the Fire Alarm & Telegraph Building taken June 25, 2014.